 It’s been a big year so far.
 We have collectively endeavoured to make sense of a year full of surprises and challenges, with more plot twists than the most out-there tv drama.
 And here we are approaching the end of the year.
 Reflecting on this, I’m noticing the things that have become the new normal – so much so I can’t imagine life another way.
 Just this morning, I walked into my study, turned my box lights on, put my headset on, and joined my first Zoom meeting of the day.
 There was a time where that would have been ‘a bit unusual’.

 I’ve chosen to adopt many things as a way of working, and I have found this makes all the difference over simply adapting.
 I’ll explain: When I think of adapting, I think temporary.
-We all initially adapted to the big changes that Covid-19 forced on us, but I feel that only adapting is like a roadworks detour – something you put up with until you can go back to your original route.
+We all initially adapted to the big changes that the pandemic forced on us, but I feel that only adapting is like a roadworks detour – something you put up with until you can go back to your original route.
 However, adopting involves longer term thinking.
 It requires a form of acceptance that ‘things will be like this for a while’, and in turn more permanent strategies.
 I think it’s important to call these out, as adopting something new takes energy; and as we get ready to reflect on our year, before we wonder where the time went and what we did with it, we did THIS.
 We adopted a whole new way of living and working under difficult circumstances.
 And that alone is worth celebrating.

 October went by in a flash, and I’m looking forward to sharing what I got up to, and of course, hearing from you.
 Let’s use this time of rapid change to calibrate, collaborate and iterate together.